 We are currently organized into four global operating groups.
-Three of these groups, McCann-Erickson WorldGroup ("McCann"), The FCB Group and The Partnership, provide a comprehensive array of global communications and marketing services.
+Three of these groups, McCann Worldgroup ("McCann"), The FCB Group and The Partnership, provide a comprehensive array of global communications and marketing services.
 Each offers a distinctive range of solutions for our clients.
-The fourth global operating group, The Interpublic Sports & Entertainment Group, focuses on sports marketing and event planning activities.
-In addition to these groups, Interpublic also includes a group of leading stand-alone companies that provide their clients with a full range of advertising and/or marketing communications services.
+The fourth global operating group, CMG (the Constituent Management Group), provides clients with diversified services, including public relations, meeting and event production, corporate and brand identity and strategic marketing consulting.
+In addition to these groups, Interpublic also includes a group of leading standalone companies that provide their clients with a full range of advertising and/or marketing communications services.